deusexitium/InfamousBPSRDPSMeter/README.md

 **Step 2: Install Npcap (Required)**
 - Download from: https://npcap.com/
+- Right-click installer → **"Run as Administrator"** (required for API option to show!)
 - ✅ Check **"Install Npcap in WinPcap API-compatible Mode"**
-- Install and restart your computer
+- Complete installation and restart your computer

 **Step 3: Install the Meter**
 - Right-click the `.exe` → **"Run as Administrator"**